sarvodaya-network/sarvodaya.eu/library/flosha/comparison-of-rules.md

 Luke 9:3:
 “Take nothing for the journey,” He told them, “no staff, no bag, no bread, no money, no second tunic."

+> "The brothers shall appropriate nothing to themselves, neither a house nor place nor anything.
+And as pilgrims and strangers in this world...let them go confidently in quest of alms."
+> "This, my dearest brothers, is the height of the most sublime poverty, which has made you heirs and kings of the kingd